jhudsl/BCDS_LWV_2023/README.md

 ## Miscellaneous Notes

+**Limitations of Our Estimates**

-Limitations of our estimates: people who aren't U.S. citizens aren't eligible to vote; people convicted of felonies in prison are not eligible to vote either (https://election.lab.ufl.edu/voter-turnout/2022-general-election-turnout/ has the numbers for the state of Maryland) but it's hard to estimate that at the precinct, ward, legislative district level, so we just use Maryland's voting-age population (adjusted for prison gerrymandering) to estimate the population of eligible voters in any precinct in Baltimore City.
+- People who aren't U.S. citizens aren't eligible to vote; people convicted of felonies in prison are not eligible to vote either (https://election.lab.ufl.edu/voter-turnout/2022-general-election-turnout/ has the numbers for the state of Maryland) but it's hard to estimate that at the precinct, ward, legislative district level, so we just use Maryland's voting-age population (adjusted for prison gerrymandering) to estimate the population of eligible voters in any precinct in Baltimore City.

+**Data Tips**

-When requesting voter registration files, date of birth (DOB) needed to be specifically requested, as these do not come with the data by default.
+- When requesting voter registration files, date of birth (DOB) needed to be specifically requested, as these do not come with the data by default.
 These were important for creating the age variable in the dataset.

-Voter ID duplicates exist in the voting history datafile, mostly for participants who were issued a provisional ballot and voted in another form or who voted absenteee more than once.
+- Voter ID duplicates exist in the voting history datafile, mostly for participants who were issued a provisional ballot and voted in another form or who voted absenteee more than once.
 A person's voter ID does not change across elections (i.e., across time).